natcap/invest.users-guide/source/habitat_risk_assessment.rst

 =============== =========================================== ============================================== ============================================ ========
 Spatial Overlap >30% of habitat type overlaps with stressor 10%-30% of habitat type overlaps with stressor 0-10% of habitat type overlaps with stressor N/A
 =============== =========================================== ============================================== ============================================ ========
+Choose No score to exclude this criteria from your assessment.

 2. **Overlap time rating.**  Temporal overlap is the duration of time that the habitat and the stressor experience spatial overlap.
 Some stressors, such as permanent overwater structures, are present year-round; others are seasonal, such as certain fishing practices.
 Similarly, some habitats (e.g. mangroves) are present year round, while others are more ephemeral (e.g. some seagrasses).